International first for journalism...

 In this module students decide on a specialist subject area, study the nature of correspondents’ work in their chosen field, and also prepare longer 'feature' pieces aimed at specifically targeted audiences.
 Writing and research skills are relevant to all media platform.

 The programme benefits from the considerable range of visiting speakers within the School of Journalism, regular dealings with OFCOM and over 20 years broadcasting expertise.
-The current Chair of the Community Media Association is also Managing Editor of Siren FM.

 Career and Personal Development